Why choose us?

 EMOTIONAL WELLBEING - How is this supported?

 St Nicholas is a caring and supportive family.
 With small class sizes and a tight knit, friendly and nurturing staff, we are able to get to know children so well, enabling us to support each and every one in a personal, understanding way.
 Every class has their own ‘worry monster’ where the pupils can share any anxieties or concerns they may have.
 The children are able to indicate the seriousness of their concern and staff are able to action appropriately.
-Weekly assemblies follow a programme of values education, incorporating themes of leadership, kindness and resilience.
-Circle Time and Mindfulness sessions are used to help develop positive relationships between children through engaging and fun activities.
-This also provides safe opportunities to raise any anxieties and receive support and guidance from their peer group.

-EXTRA CURRICULAR - What activities are normally available ?
+CO-CURRICULAR - What activities are normally available ?

 Opportunities to sing and perform are offered throughout the year and we like nothing better that to get out in the community and share our passions.
 We have strong links with the community and regularly visit local residential homes.
-Our older pupils become ‘Dementia Friends’ which they find very rewarding.

 The St Nicholas production is always a highlight of the year, with every child involved in the performance.
 Acting, singing, set design and back stage roles are all offered, ensuring every pupil feels comfortable with their contributions.